RameshWilson/Gene-to-population-level-responses-to-multiple-stressors-on-the-rocky-shore/README.md

 # Brighton warming × sewage-pollution experiment

-Code and data for the manuscript: **Gene-to-community level responses to multiple stressors on the rocky shore**.
+Code and data for the manuscript: **Gene-to-population level responses to multiple stressors on the rocky shore**.

 ## Repository structure
 - `Brighton project.Rproj`: RStudio project file (sets the working context).